A Guide for Seniors – Navigating Daylight Savings

 Daylight Savings can also impact seniors’ mealtime habits, particularly in terms of dietary choices.
 Certain foods and beverages, such as caffeine and heavy meals, can interfere with sleep quality and exacerbate sleep disturbances.
 Seniors should be mindful of their food and drink intake, especially in the hours leading up to bedtime, to promote better sleep hygiene during this period.
 This is especially important when it comes to caffeine – be sure to adjust the caffeine cutoff time with the time change to ensure a good night sleep.

-The best advice we can share is to be patient through the adjustment period and do your best to stick with a routine, things will get back to normal.
+The best advice we can share is to be patient during the adjustment period and do your best to stick with a consistent routine.
+With a little time, and a little extra understanding, things will settle back into rhythm.

 Please contact us if we can provide further information or if you would like to schedule a personalized tour.